DBB Text Banner

 Stroh’s

-Can from Arbor Place Beverage's bargain cart - 75 cents for the privelege!
+Can from Arbor Place Beverage's bargain cart - 75 cents for the privilege!
 Took my own regular advice and paired this with a decent curry from The Viceroy.
-Despte some pretentious suggestions about IPA's and the like being paired with curry, after years and years of drinking beer with curry, I fail to find a better combo of the cheap, macro adjunct lager and a great Ruby.
-Appearance is as expected with a golden clarity, well carbonated body and the usual short-lived, wispy head that fades to...
+Despite some pretentious suggestions about IPAs and the like being paired with curry, after...

 Participation Lager